1031 EXCHANGE RULES AND DELAYED EXCHANGE

 The Section 1031 Exchange Rules that you need are the ones that I will list below.

-I will also show you how they work, if you scroll further down the page, with actual transactions.
+And if you scroll down the page, I will show you how they work, including actual transactions.

-At this point you should check my credentials at About.
+At this point, before you place all of that confidence in me, you should check my credentials at About.

 1031 EXCHANGE RULES SUMMARY

 1.)
 Like Kind Property.
-The property that you sell, your Relinquished Property, will be either real property or personal property, or both.
+The property that you sell, your Relinquished Property, will be either real property, or real property combined with personal property.

-The property that you buy, your Replacement Property, will be either real property or personal property, or both.
+The property that you buy, your Replacement Property, will be either real property, or real property combined with personal property.

 The real properties must be “like-kind” and the personal properties must be “like-kind” to each other.